 Arguably the best place to start a trip through Vietnam is in Ho Chi Minh City, the former capital that is still commonly referred to as Saigon.
 After American troops left the city in 1975 during the Vietnam War, Ho Chi Minh City shrank in size, since many of the residents fled.
 In the decades since, the city has grown again, becoming the economic center of Vietnam.
 There are an endless number of ways to pass the time here, but some of the truly must-see attractions in Ho Chi Minh City include the Reunification Palace, the French colonial City Hall, the Notre-Dam Cathedral and the Saigon Skydeck in the Bitexco Financial Tower, which lets you enjoy breathtaking views over the expansive city below.

-Read More: Top Tourist Attractions in HCMC
+Read more: Top Saigon Attractions

 Exploring the Cu Chi Tunnels is an amazing experience and a great day trip from Ho Chi Minh City that helps to sum up the incredible hardship of war as well as the tenacity and strength of the Vietnamese people.
 This elaborate system of more than 240 km (150 miles) of tunnels was dug exclusively using bare hand and simple tools throughout the French occupation and later the Vietnam War.
 The residents of Cu Chi lived in these tunnels, which also gave American soldiers a wartime advantage.
 Today, guided tours are available that depart from Ho Chi Minh City and explore the tunnels of both Ben Dinh and Ben Duoc.